cilkplus/cilkplus.github.com/index.md

 If you would like to report a bug, or make a feature request, you can submit an issue in Github [here](https://github.com/cilkplus/clang/issues).

-You can also contact us via the the [Intel Cilk Plus forum](http://software.intel.com/en-us/forums/intel-cilk-plus/) on the Intel Developer Zone.